pandas-dev/pandas/doc/source/user_guide/basics.rst

-In Series and DataFrame, the arithmetic functions have the option of inputting a *fill_value*, namely a value to substitute when at most one of the values at a location are missing.
+In Series and DataFrame, the arithmetic functions have the option of inputting a *fill_value*, namely a value to substitute when at most one of the values at a location isi missing.
 For example, when adding two DataFrame objects, you may wish to treat NaN as 0 unless both DataFrames are missing that value, in which case the result will be NaN (you can later replace NaN with some other value using ``fillna`` if you wish).